 Vonnegut’s novel re-opened an old wound: Was the Dresden bombing morally justified?
 Was it simply an act of vengeance for Nazi crimes, inflicted upon innocent civilians?
 Or was it necessary to bring the war in Europe to a close?

-In the novel, Vonnegut describes Billy Pilgrim as witnessing the worse act of mass violence in European history, comparable to the atomic bombing of Hiroshima.
+In the novel, Vonnegut describes Billy Pilgrim as witnessing the worst act of mass violence in European history, comparable to the atomic bombing of Hiroshima.
 Citing a widely-published history of the time, he put the Dresden fatalities at 125,000.

 Historians disputed Vonnegut’s figures.
 The actual fatalities were far less, about 25,000, with the higher figures inflated by Nazi propaganda claims.
 Some argued that Vonnegut had distorted the numbers to buttress his novelistic point.